carbon-language/carbon-lang/proposals/template.md

 TODO: How does this proposal effectively advance Carbon's goals?
 Rather than re-stating the full motivation, this should connect that motivation back to Carbon's stated goals for the project or language.
 This may evolve during review.
-Use links to appropriate goals:
+Use links to appropriate goals, for example:

 -   [Community and culture](/docs/project/goals.md#community-and-culture)
 -   [Language tools and ecosystem](/docs/project/goals.md#language-tools-and-ecosystem)